rabelation-soreng/Madhav-Store-Analysis/README.md

 # Madhav-Store-Analysis
-Owner of Madhav Store wants Me to help them create a dashboard to track and analysis their online sales across India.
+Owner of Madhav Store wants Me to help him, to create a dashboard to track and analysis their online sales across India.

 Key Points
 • Data collection